AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 .. hint::
     If you set the Access Control to PUBLIC, anyone will be able to join without your confirmation.
-Its easier to setup but less secure.
+It is easier to set up but less secure.

 .. figure:: img/hosting_guide_network_settings.png
     :align: center